Melody vs Harmony: What’s the Difference?

 What harmony is

 Harmony happens when two or more notes sound at the same time.
 Most often this means chords.
 Play C, E and G together and you have a C major chord, a piece of harmony.
 String several chords in a row and you have a chord progression, which is the harmonic foundation of a song.
-Harmony sets the mood: the same melody over major chords feels bright, over minor chords feels darker.
+Harmony sets the mood: the same melody over major chords feels bright, over minor chords feels darker, the same emotional pull you hear in major versus minor scales.

 How they work together